top of page

 More than 80 percent of first timers do not become skiers

 Most learn on their own or from family or friends who go to terrain that is too difficult and causes fear, frustration, or accidents.
-There is a greater chance you will become a skier if you enjoy the first experience

 Before skiing